ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   When the "token_upload" parameter is present in the access token response, it can take one of the following integer values.
 When the access token response is encoded in CBOR, those values are encoded as CBOR unsigned integers.

-  - If the token upload to the RS was not successful, then the "token_upload" parameter MUST specify the value 1.
+  - If the token upload to the RS was not successful, then the "token_upload" parameter MUST encode the value 1.

     In this case, the access token response MUST include the "access_token" parameter specifying the issued access token.

-  - If the token upload at the RS was successful, then the "token_upload" parameter MUST specify the value 0.
+  - If the token upload at the RS was successful, then the "token_upload" parameter MUST encode the value 0.

     In this case, the access token response can include additional parameters as defined below, depending on the value of the "token_upload" parameter in the corresponding access token request.